ChrisLawther/Articles/Reusable views.md

 # Reusable views

-For performance reasons, `UITableView` (and `UICollectionView` ?) has a mechanism for reusing cells as the view is scrolled.
+For performance reasons, `UITableView` and `UICollectionView` have a mechanism for reusing cells as the view is scrolled.
 Cells for rows going out of view are added to a pool of cells available for reusing by other rows as they come into view.
 Custom cells created programatically or loaded from NIBs can be opted-in to this mechanism by registering them with the `UITableView` in which they will appear.
 This mechanism exists for both rows and headers/footers:

 ```swift
 // Cells